Superlatives For Every Absolutely Bonkers Moment Of Netflix's 'Too Hot To Handle'

 Most Likely To Become an Instagram Poet: Chloe, who is sharing her deep, deep thoughts about this process.
 She’s a poet and she doesn’t even know it.

-Most Likely To Become A Used Car Salesman: Bryce, who talked Chloe into a ride that cost $3000 (£2,400).
+Most Likely To Become A Used Car Salesman: Bryce, who talked Chloe into a ride that cost $3000 USD.
 She ended up wanting to trade it in for something better.

 Most Not Here To Make Friends: Haley, who is officially done being nice, and ready to get real about how stupid she thinks everyone else is.
 We’ll see how that goes.